Kubernetes Health Monitoring

 <p style={{textAlign: 'center', fontSize: '0.9em', color: '#666', marginTop: '8px'}}>Pod analysis visualization with performance recommendations</p>

-@kai identify nodes with <30% CPU utilization
+@kai #chart identify nodes with <30% CPU utilization

 ```